MarounGrey-Notes/Tech-Interview-Preparation/Behavioral/Introduction.md

 # About Yourself

 ### Tell me about yourself.
-I have an educational background in [your field of study] and have been working in [your industry] for [X] years.
-I became interested in this field because [share a relevant experience or interest that drew you in].
-In my current/past roles at [companies/organizations], I've enjoyed [aspects of your work] and have developed expertise in [your skills and accomplishments].
+I studied [your field] and have worked in [your industry] for [X] years.
+I got interested because [relevant experience].
+In past roles at [companies], I enjoyed [aspects of work] and built expertise in [your skills].

-I’m drawn to this opportunity because I’m looking to develop my skills in [areas of interest tied to role] and believe my background makes me well-equipped to contribute to key initiatives around [goals/projects tied to role].
-Most importantly, the chance to work on [type of work you enjoy] with [traits of company culture] is very appealing.
+I’m drawn to this opportunity because I’m looking to develop my skills in [areas of interest tied to role] and contribute to [goals/projects].
+Most importantly, doing [type of work you enjoy] in a [company culture traits] excites me.

-Outside of work, I enjoy [X hobby] in my free time.
-I also love reading non-fiction books about [X].
+Outside of work, I enjoy [hobby] in my free time.
+I also love reading [book genre].

 ### Tell me about your professional background.
 My background in [field] started when [first experience].
 Since then, I gained skills in [skill 1], [skill 2], [skill 3] through [examples].
 My roles let me [accomplishments].
 This experience makes me qualified.